Wednesday 3 July 2024

 The mosaic Blue Tit is one of my mini mosaics.
 These tiny, but fierce birds make me smile and visit the garden every day.
 They have decided that the fat-cake hanging from the ornamental cherry tree is THEIRS alone and not for other birds! 😄

-I love the sea and am interested in marine life, so.
-I’ve also added shells and a decorative fish tin lid. 🐚
+I love the sea and am interested in marine life, shown by the addition of shells and a decorative fish tin lid. 🐚

-As I want to design my first collection around the theme of Spring, I’ll need to create another vision board - as they say practice makes perfect!
+I want to design my first collection around the theme of Spring, so I’ll need to create another vision board - as they say practice makes perfect!

 Alison Day Designs